The website category is open to schools whose teachers have taken the CMHEC training.

 Teachers are encouraged to contact CMHEC for more details, or go to the Certification page now.
 Teachers may take advantage of our online website training course and certificate program beginning October 10 through January 13, 2015.
 Upon receiving certification, teachers may allow students to build websites that can be entered into the History Fair competitions.
 Teachers and students will gain further access to the website rules and guidelines, and the school's name will appear on a list of certified schools.

-The NEW Website Category Rules
+The NEW Website Category Rules (2017 Update)

 WEBSITE PENALTY POINTS (High School only)